Forward-backward splitting in bilaterally bounded Alexandrov spaces: Proximal gradient map

 \begin{definition}[Uniform smoothness] A function $F : X \to \overline{\R}$ is called uniformly smooth with factor $L>0$, if for all $x, y \in X$ and geodesics $\gamma(t) = x \#_t y$ with $t \in [0,1]$, we have

 \end{definition}

-\begin{example} Let $X$ be an Alexandrov space with curvature bounded from above.
+\begin{example} Let $X$ be an Alexandrov space with curvature bounded from below.
 The beginning of \cref{subsec:trig} shows that the squared distance function $d^2_z$, for a fixed $z \in X$, is $-\lambda$-smooth, where $\lambda$ is the factor from \cref{minusdsquared}. \end{example}

 Using uniform smoothness to derive a suitable descent lemma, we need to also assume differentiability from $F$.
 This assumption is justified as our space $X$ is bilaterally bounded and thus contains the structure of a differentiable manifold by \cref{bilat}.
 For a differentiable $F$ , we have the correspondence